SystemsApproach/private5g/software/start.rst

    2023-08-09T19:57:05Z [INFO][GNBSIM][GNodeB] Current ID range start: 1056964608 end: 1073741823
    2023-08-09T19:57:05Z [INFO][GNBSIM][GNodeB][ControlPlaneTransport] Connected to AMF, AMF IP: 10.76.28.113 AMF Port: 38412
    ...

+.. admonition:: Troubleshooting Hint

+  If ``summary.log`` is empty, it means the emulation did not run due to a configuration error.
+To debug the problem, open a bash shell on the gNBsim container (as shown in the preceding example), and look at ``gnbsim.log``.
+Output that includes ``failed to connect amf`` and ``err: address family not supported by protocol`` indicates that your server does not have IPv6 enabled.

 If you are interested in the config file that controls the test, including the option of enabling other profiles, take a look at